Tempted by the thought of toasty toes? Here's how much to budget for your underfloor heating costs

 Installed under the floor, either in tailored panels or films or in the screed, electric underfloor heating is essentially electric wires whose resistance heats the floor, so warms the space.

-Installing an electric system can cost between £27 and £95 per square metre depending on the size and type of system.
-Depending on the complexity of the installation and the particular needs of the property, the costs may differ considerably.
+Installing an electric system can cost between £28 and £97 per square metre depending on the size and type of system.
+However, the complexity of the installation and the particular needs of the property, may also impact the costs substantially

-Potential floor height modifications and insulation, which is essential for optimising efficiency, are additional costs to take into account.
+Potential floor height modifications and underfloor insulation, which is essential for optimising efficiency, are also additional costs you will need to take into account.

 Most electric underfloor heating systems require insulation boards to minimise warm-up times and also reduce running costs, in some cases by 25%.
-Expect to pay around £10 for a 1200 x 600 x 10mm board.
+Expect to pay upwards of £10 for a 1200 x 600 x 10mm board.
 Boards come in various thicknesses from 6mm up to 50mm for differing flooring situations.

-You will also need to factor in the costs of your chosen underfloor heating thermostat and a typical digital 16amp will cost around £80.
+You will also need to factor in the costs of your chosen underfloor heating thermostat and a typical digital 16amp will cost around £82.
 Your electrician will also need to connect up the power supply and sign it off.
-For a typical house, expect to pay between £250 - £320/day for an electrician or plumber.
+For a typical house, expect to pay between £255 - £330/day for an electrician or plumber.

 Electric underfloor heating installation is a great option for smaller spaces or individual rooms because it is typically less expensive and simpler to install.

-However, there are five main types of electric underfloor heating systems: cable, mesh, foil electric, matting and loose wire.
-Each comes with its own set of costs.
+However, there are five main types of electric underfloor heating systems: cable, mesh, foil electric, matting and loose wire, and each comes with its own set of costs which we'll outline next.

 1. Cost of mesh electric UFH systems